 They keep people alive underground.
 Without them, extracting minerals and energy sources from the depths of the earth would be impossible.
 They are fans; and Spendrup Fan Company manufactures and transports them all over the globe specifically for the harsh conditions that mining presents.
-“We cannot mine without air,” said Jens Spendrup, grandson of founder, John Spendrup.
-He is absolutely right.
+“We cannot mine without air,” said Jens Spendrup, Grandson of founder, John Spendrup.
+His is absolutely right.
 Without air, mining operations would not be possible.
 The fans that Spendrup creates ventilate the mines and remove harmful gases and smoke that are produced as a result of mining.

 Since 1968, the Spendrup family has been helping miner’s breath underground.
 John started the company in Grand Junction.
 Initially, fans were imported from Sweden.
 After the Swedish company went out of business, John designed, re-engineered and improved the process to make a more durable fan; one even more suitable for harsh mining conditions.
 They got their start with supplying fans to the uranium mines in Naturita in the late 60’s and early 70’s.
 After growing through word of mouth, they now ship their mining fans all over the world; with North and Central America being their biggest clients.

 “Give a miner an anvil, and they’ll break it,” is a common saying at Spendrup.
 This is why Spendrup fans are not your ordinary fans.
 They are made with nearly indestructible steel impellers and can withstand global transportation and maneuvering deep into mines.
 The transportation process alone can be grueling on the fans; those going to Indonesia undergo a lengthy series of stops and packaging, repackaging, loading to trucks, unloading, and loading onto boats, until they are secure within a mine.